tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

 This is another rule
 ```

-We can chain rules execution like this:
+We can sequence the execution of rules as follows:

 ```bash
 hello: